AIS Share – RTL AIS Driver

 Sharing AIS data to charting apps

-AIS Share can forward live AIS NMEA data to up to 3 UDP outputs and 1 TCP client at the same time.
+AIS Share can forward live AIS NMEA data to up to 3 UDP outputs and 1 TCP server (one client at a time).
 Default ports are:

 OutputDefault portProtocol